About the Journal

 IV.
 The peer reviewing policy and procedures

-1. Referees may choose to remain anonymous or attributed for the authors and/or the public;
+- Referees may choose to remain anonymous or be attributed to the authors and/or the public.

-2. During the reviewing process both authors and referees may change their status from being anonymous to being attributed to each other (and public or just to each other).
+- During the reviewing process, both authors and referees may change their status from anonymous to attributed (public or just to each other).

-4. During the referee's work on their peer reviews, the referees are encouraged to visit and read comments posted on the special forum restricted to the Dialogic Pedagogy Journal website registered users by members of the DP community and/or the author(s).
+- During the referees' work on their peer reviews, referees are encouraged to visit and read comments posted on the special forum, restricted to registered users of the Dialogic Pedagogy Journal website, by members of the DP community and/or the author(s).

 V. Tone of peer review

-We see any scholarship as often a difficult and frustrating process with a rather unpredictable outcome for any scholar: emerging or experienced, struggling or highly successful in the past.
+We see any scholarship process as often difficult and frustrating, with a rather unpredictable outcome for any scholar, whether emerging or experienced, struggling or highly successful in the past.
 Mistakes and failures can and do happen for every scholar.
 It is also a collegial, collective, discursive, and dialogic enterprise involving the entire ill-defined DPJ community.
-Also, peer reviewing involves asymmetrical application of power that can affect institutional well-being of the author(s).
-Since we are all are practicing scholars with particular ontological, political, moral, ethical agendas, cultural and institutional biases, scientific paradigms, histories and backgrounds, social affiliations, and institutional and personal needs; we should seek open-mindedness and respect of the author’s work in the review process, and review as far as possible with awareness of possible negative impacts.
-We should also expect at times running in conflicts of interests interfering with, disrupting, and contaminating our peer reviewing process.
-We should also expect that some of these conflicts of interests may be invisible for us.
-Finally, we should expect our fallibility, – i.e., our unknown ignorance and even at times our invisible and unintended arrogance.
-That is why we need to use our peer reviewing power over the author(s) carefully, wisely, with reservations, and self-doubts (humbly).
+Also, peer reviewing involves asymmetrical application of power that can affect the institutional well-being of the author(s).
+Since we are all practicing scholars with particular ontological, political, moral, ethical agendas, cultural and institutional biases, scientific paradigms, histories and backgrounds, social affiliations, and institutional and personal needs; we should seek open-mindedness and respect of the author’s work in the review process, and review as far as possible with awareness of possible negative impacts.
+We should also expect, at times, conflicts of interest to interfere with, disrupt, and contaminate our peer reviewing process.
+We should also expect that some of these conflicts of interest may be invisible to us.
+Finally, we should expect our fallibility, i.e., our unknowing ignorance and, at times, our invisible and unintended arrogance.
+That is why we need to use our peer-reviewing power over the author(s) carefully, wisely, with reservations and self-doubt (humbly).

-The principles, which follow are, we believe, simply an articulation of good reviewing, which we are confident our reviewers would already demonstrate in practice.
+The principles that follow, we believe, are simply an articulation of good reviewing, which we are confident our reviewers would already demonstrate in practice.
 We suggest that the tone of peer reviewing should be:

-3. Supportive (i.e., assuring and promoting the author's voice, affirming the author's contribution to the field, recognizing the author actual and potential strengths);
+- Supportive (i.e., assuring and promoting the author's voice, affirming the author's contribution to the field, recognizing the author's actual and potential strengths);

-6. Avoiding silencing the author's voice and scholarship just because we disagree with the authors' findings, paradigms, ideas, or arguments;
+- Avoiding silencing the author's voice and scholarship just because we disagree with the author's findings, paradigms, ideas, or arguments;

-We suggest you re-reading the final draft of your review, before sending it to the editors, as if you are the author who gets this review, to test its tone.
+We suggest you re-read the final draft of your review before sending it to the editors, as if you were the author receiving it, to test its tone.

 VI.
 The reviewer's authorship